firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-arrays.md

 ---
 # Working with arrays

 This section covers querying and manipulating arrays in Firebolt.
-For more information, see [Array functions](../sql-reference/functions-reference/semi-structured-functions/array-functions.md) and [Aggregate array functions](../sql-reference/functions-reference/semi-structured-functions/aggregate-array-functions.md).

 Array types are declared using `ARRAY(<type>)` where `<type>` can be any data type that Firebolt supports.
 This includes the `ARRAY` data type, so arrays can be arbitrarily nested.
 The innermost type (the scalar) can be nullable, but `ARRAY` typed columns cannot be nullable.